 How do I implement Verified by Visa?

-To get started using Verified by Visa on your ecommerce website, contact your credit card processor to find out what you need to do.
+To start using VbV, contact your credit card processor.
 You can also check the official Verified by Visa Merchant Implementation Guide for more information.

 How do my customers use VbV?

-Customers using Verified by Visa will have a slightly different process if they're using version 1 or version 2.0.
-In version 1, they set up a passcode specific to Verified by Visa and will be prompted to enter that code when making a purchase online through a business that has enabled Verified by Visa.
+Customers using Verified by Visa will have a slightly different process if they’re using version 1 or version 2.0.
+For example, in version 1, they set up a passcode specific to Verified by Visa.
+The service will prompt them to enter that code when making a purchase online with a busines that utilizes Verified by Visa.
 Your customers can contact their issuing bank to set up their Verified by Visa passcode for their credit cards.

-Note that elimination of static passwords is said to be one of the features that Visa will be changing as part of the next iteration of VbV.
-Eliminating passwords is set to take place sometime in 2018.
-As previously mentioned, in some plugin versions of 3D Secure, a majority of customers may not be asked for passcodes.
+Note that Visa will likely eliminated static passwords as part of the next iteration of VbV.
+Eliminating passwords will take place sometime in 2018.
+As previously mentioned, in some plugin versions of 3D Secure, a majority of customers won’t need to input passcodes.